Biaxident2024/StillColor/README.md

 While there are apps and accessories to help dim blue light, and plenty of flicker-free monitors, temporal dithering can happen at the GPU level with no visible option to disable it (such as the case in Apple Silicon Macs).

-Stillcolor allows you to disable GPU/DCP-generated temporal dithering from user space, helping massively reduce eye strain with little to no degradation in image quality.
+Stillcolor allows you to disable GPU/DCP-generated temporal dithering from user space, helping massively reduce eyestrain with little to no degradation in image quality.

 ## Caveats
-Note that while Stillcolor is 100% confirmed to remove GPU/DCP-generated temporal dithering, which is applied directly to the pixel frame buffer right before it's sent to the external/embedded display, the display panel's timing controller (TCON) may still apply its own dithering/FRC to achieve advertised color bit depth.
+Note that while Stillcolor is 100% confirmed to remove GPU/DCP-generated temporal dithering, which is applied directly to the pixel framebuffer right before it's sent to the external/embedded display, the display panel's timing controller (TCON) may still apply its own dithering/FRC to achieve advertised color bit depth.
 Whether Apple displays actively use TCON dithering in addition to DCP/GPU dithering is under investigation.

 ## Story and write-up